kappakant/SLIM/README.md

 # Notes
 Column ["merged_info"] used in some files, this column contained purely article text.
 Replace with column name containing article text for other datasets.

-Requirements.txt lists required packages for running LEMMA files.
+Requirements.txt lists required packages for running SLIM files.
 Please refer to the github pages of DOCEMB, MisRoBÆRTa, and CapsNet respectively if using the other models.

 ## Citation